gzlb/streamlit-tutorial/README.md

 ## Overview

 This is a simple S&P 500 Dashboard, created as a demonstration of Streamlit.
 It provides insights into the stock market by allowing users to explore and interact with S&P 500 data.
+The goal was to get comfortable with Streamlit functionality to eventually use this in a private project.

 ### Getting Started